benisai/Openwrt-Monitoring/README.md

 This project consists of a few applications to help monitor your home router.
 You will need a decent router (anything from 3yrs ago will work) dual core CPU, with 256mb of RAM and 128mb nand and a home server running docker.

 Note:: Unfortunately Prometheus does not export via hostname only IP address.
 And iptimon exports of hostname.
 You'll find two variables at the top.
-One for iptimon (hostname) and srcip for prometheus metrics.
+One for iptimon (hostname) and (srcip) for prometheus metrics.
+You can use the DHCP panel to find the corresponding IP address to hostname.

 Credit: I started with this dashboard from Matthew Helmke and added some stuff.
 I cant say I'm an expert in Grafana or Prometheus (first time using Prom)